khaors/geocompr/main.md

 </div>

 Finally, `rasterToPolygons()` converts each raster cell into one polygon consisting of five coordinates all of which need to be explicitly stored.
-Hence, be careful with this approach when using large raster datasets since you might run into memory problems.
+Be careful with this approach when using large raster datasets since you might run into memory problems.
 Here, we convert `grain` into polygons and subsequently dissolve the output in accordance with the grain size categories which `rasterToPolygons()` stored in an attribute named `layer` (see section \@ref(geometry-unions) and Figure \@ref(fig:raster-vectorization2)).
 A convenient alternative for converting rasters into polygons is `spex::polygonize()` which by default returns an `sf` object.